-How the Kimberly Process Works
+How the Kimberley Process Works

 By November 2002, negotiations between governments, the international diamond industry and civil society organizations resulted in the creation of the Kimberley Process Certification Scheme (KPCS).